ansible/ansible-examples/mongodb/README.md

 		ansible-playbook -i hosts site.yml

-###Verifying the deployed MongoDB Cluster
+#### Verifying the Deployment
 ---------------------------------------------

-Once completed we can check replication set availibitly by connecting to individual primary replication set nodes, 'mongo --host 192.168.1.1 --port 2700' and issue the command to query the status of replication set, we should get a similar output.
+Once configuration and deployment has completed we can check replication set availibitly by connecting to individual primary replication set nodes, 'mongo --host 192.168.1.1 --port 2700' and issue the command to query the status of replication set, we should get a similar output.

 		web2:PRIMARY> rs.status()